 Mucopolysaccharidosis type III (MPS III) is a rare disease in which the body is missing or does not have enough of certain enzymes needed to break down long chains of sugar molecules.
 These chains of molecules are called glycosaminoglycans (formerly called mucopolysaccharides).
 As a result, the molecules build up in different parts of the body and cause various health problems.

 MPS III is an inherited disorder.
-This means it is passed down through families.
+This means it is typically passed down through families.
 If both parents carry a nonworking copy of a gene related to this condition, each of their children has a 25% (1 in 4) chance of developing the disease.
 This is called an autosomal recessive trait.

 MPS III occurs when the enzymes needed to break down the heparan sulfate sugar chain are missing or defective.

 There are four main types of MPS III.
 The type a person has depends on which enzyme is affected.

 - Type A is caused by a defect in the SGSH gene and is the most severe form.
 People with this type do not have a normal form of the enzyme called heparan N-sulfatase.

 Symptoms often appear after the first year of life.
 A decline in learning ability typically occurs between ages 2 and 6.
 The child may have normal growth during the first few years, but final height is below average.
 Delayed development is followed by worsening mental status.